menderbug/wormpowers/Characters/The Custodian.md

 She is capable of pulling herself back into a human form, but chooses not to the majority of the time.

-After Titanification her power was scaled up, allowing her to toss whole buildings at once.
+After Titanification her power is scaled up, allowing her to toss whole buildings at once.